campa-consortium/pals/source/introduction.md

 this will match to the `N`{sup}`th` instance matched to in any `branch` or `BeamLine`.
 For example, `"Sd#3"` will match to the 3{sup}`rd` instance of all elements named `"Sd".

+Lattice elements can also be referred to by the index in which they appear in a branch with the first element having index one, etc. Branches do not get an index since the PALS standard does not mandate that the branches of a lattice be stored in an array (it could, for example, be a linked list).

 %---------------------------------------------------------------------------------------------------
 (s:units)=